 Recently, photographer Jenna Martin challenged herself to take beautiful portraits in mediocre places.
 The results are stunning, and it proves that you don’t always need beautiful space to create amazing photos.
 With some creative ideas and good skills, even the ugliest places can look great as a background.
 This challenge is good to let your creativity run free and to improve your portrait photography skills.

-Do you have a family tradition of the holiday?
+Do you have a family tradition for the holiday?
 Take a moment to step back and reflect, ‘What’s something that I look forward to each year?
 What’s the thing I love the most about it?’
 Find the answer and ask yourself, ‘How can I make it look natural and pleasing in the photos?
 What should I focus on?’

 Create a photo that strikes a balance between unique and familiar; it has to be extraordinary, but at the same time, you want to look at it and be reminded of the comforting tradition that you love.
 This one is for the memory as much as for the learning process.